Skwieru/WordPress-EMarketing-Page/README.md

 # WordPres E-marketing Page
-Website about e-marketing created in WordPress.
+Website about e-marketing created by me in WordPress.

 Visit this link to see the website: https://emarketing.news/